 Peter commented, “Of course we’d love to win but being recognised amongst some of the best practices in the UK is a significant achievement and can only be realised through the ongoing commitment of all our people.”

-In the same week, Mark was incredibly proud and humbled to be awarded the North East Business Executive of the Year award.
+In the same week, Mark was incredibly proud and humbled to be awarded the named North East Business Executive of the Year 2018.
 Mark said, “Whilst nurturing teams across seven locations, we are proud to have held on to our northern heritage and this was an amazing way to celebrate my 30th anniversary and testimony to everyone at Ryder.”